miromannino/miro-windows-manager/README.md

 ## Reviews

-Here reviews, or comments from the users, just as reviews.
+Here comments from the users, just as reviews.

 > it's something I have been looking for all my life!
 It is really intuitive and ingenious once you see the magic it can do.
 >